 Bay Trail, Brighton, VIC

-Thanks go to the City of South Perth, City of Charles Sturt, Clarence City Council, VicRoads, City of Parramatta, City of Fremantle, and Main Roads Western Australia for sharing their data.
+Thanks to the City of South Perth, City of Charles Sturt, Clarence City Council, VicRoads, City of Parramatta, City of Fremantle, and Main Roads Western Australia for sharing their data.

 MetroCount works with local governments and road authorities globally to monitor road, cycleway, and pedestrian traffic for infrastructure design and road safety.

 Got a great MetroCount story?
-Share it with us
+Share it with us and let the world know the great work you're doing in your community.